brightway-lca/brightway2/docs/installation.rst

-Installation
-************

 .. _windows-install:

 Windows
 =======

 Although Brightway2 is relatively simple, installation of the numerical and scientific libraries can be difficult as there is no default compilers installed on most Windows machines.
+This issue is well-known in the Python community (see `Pycon keynote <https://www.youtube.com/watch?v=d1a4Jbjc-vU>`_, recent `reddit discussion <http://www.reddit.com/r/Python/comments/2bbd5t/stop_struggling_with_python_on_windows/>`_).
 The only sensible way is to use a precompiled set of packages.

 .. _canopy: